Mary McCallum

 Mary McCallum (born 1961) is a publisher, author and journalist from New Zealand.

 Background

-Mary McCallum was born in 1961 in Lusaka, Zambia.
-Aged four, she moved to New Zealand and was educated in Wellington and the United Kingdom, including at the Wellington Girls’ College.
-In 1981 she received a BA in English Literature and Political Science from the Victoria University of Wellington (including studying under Bill Manhire).
-In 2005 she received an MA in creative writing from the International Institute in Modern Letters, Victoria University of Wellington.
+McCallum was born in 1961 in Lusaka, Zambia.
+Aged four, she moved to New Zealand and was educated in Wellington and the United Kingdom, including at Wellington Girls' College.
+In 1981, she received a Bachelor of Arts degree in English literature and political science from Victoria University of Wellington (including studying under Bill Manhire).
+In 2005 she received a Master of Arts degree in creative writing from the International Institute in Modern Letters, Victoria University of Wellington.